jbatson5/SCALE-test/docs/MAVRIC.rst

 calculations, but a different grid (or grids) could be used.
 The files ``mavric.caskCADISn.inp`` and ``mavric.caskCADISp.inp`` are available in the SCALE ``samples\input`` directory.
-These are for calculating the dose rates at detector position 3 but can be modified for the other five positions (by changing the geometry grid planes and the adjoint source location).
+These are for calculating the dose rates at detector position 3, but they can be modified for the other five positions (by changing the geometry grid planes and the adjoint source location).

 Neutron source/neutron response results